 James Neville of Neville Development and partner Kevin Kelly announced two months ago the development as a mixed-income, mixed-use project consisting of 42 units of artist-preferred housing with 7,600 square-feet of commercial space on the ground floor.
+The rehabilitated building was dedicated in October 2022.

 An iconic structure for the city, it was originally designed and built in the late 1870s by architect James Freret, according to the Donaldsonville Chief archive.